 - Pour the drizzle evenly across the cake, then refrigerate for 1-2 hours to let liquid absorb.

-- In the refrigerator, dissolve coffee grounds in heavy cream for 30-45 minutes.
+- In the refrigerator, dissolve the coffee grounds and cocoa powder in the heavy cream for 30-45 minutes.

 - In the well-chilled bowl of a stand mixer fitted with a whisk attachment (or metal bowl and hand mixer), whip coffee/cream until soft peaks form.
-Beat in vanilla and sugar until stiff peaks form.
+Beat in vanilla and powdered sugar until medium to stiff peaks form.

 - Spread over the top of the cake, garnish, and enjoy for up to 5 days!
 Refrigerate any leftovers under plastic wrap.